Wir danken dir, Gott, wir danken dir, BWV 29: 7

 The alto performs the last aria, "Halleluja, Stärk und Macht" (Hallelujah, power and might)‘’, repeating and reinforcing the thoughts of the first.
 The music repeats the main section of the tenor aria, now accompanied by the organ.
-This close connection within the structure of the work of both the theme (3 and 6) and the instrument (1 and 6) is unusual in Bach's cantatas.
+This close connection within the structure of the work of both the theme (3 and 7) and the instrument (1 and 7) is unusual in Bach's cantatas.

 8

-In the closing chorale, "Sei Lob und Preis mit Ehren" (Glory, and praise with honor) the trumpets accentuate the ends of some lines of the fifth verse of Johann Gramann's "Nun lob, mein Seel, den Herren".
+In the closing chorale, "Sei Lob und Preis mit Ehren" (Glory, and praise with honor) trumpets and timpani accentuate the ends of some lines of the fifth verse of Johann Gramann's "Nun lob, mein Seel, den Herren".

 Recordings

-The entries of the following table are taken from the Bach Cantatas Website.
+The entries of the following table are taken from the Bach Cantatas website.

+Transcriptions

+The Sinfonia has been transcribed for organ by Marcel Dupré, Noel Rawsthorne, and by Ian Tracey.
+Other transcriptions can be found at Partita for Violin No. 3 (Bach).